LesleyLai/digital-garden/content/Concepts/convolution.md

 ---
 created: 2024-08-23
-modified: 2024-09-28
+modified: 2024-10-31
 parent:
   - "[[functions|function]]"
 publish: true
 tags:
   - math/convolution
 ---
 **Convolution** is a mathematical operation of combining two functions $f$ and $g$ and forming a third function $f * g$.
-It can be view as the amount of overlap of one function when it is shifted over another function,
+It can be view as the amount of overlap of one function when it is shifted over another function.

 > [!definition] Definition of Convolution
 > For continuous functions, we have